jhalterman/typetools/README.md

 ## Examples

-A typical use case is to resolve the type arguments across a type hierarchy from an initial type for a target type:
+A typical use case is to resolve the type arguments for a target type starting from some initial type:

     class Foo extends Bar<ArrayList<String>> {}
     class Bar<T extends List<String>> implements Baz<HashSet<Integer>, T> {}